jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-51c.md

-Scholars differ as to whether 'Imran al-Qattan can be used as evidence.
+Scholars differ on whether 'Imran al-Qattan can be used as evidence.

 Al-Bukhari published traditions of his only as additional evidence, and not as the sole basis.
 Yahya alQattan used not to transmit any traditions on his authority.

-Yahya b.
+{{< q a="Yahya b.
+Main" >}}
-Main said: "He is not strong."
+He is not strong.
+He is nothing.

-Once he said= "He is nothing."
-Ahmad b.
-Hanbal said:
+{{< /q >}}

+{{< q a="Ahmad b.
+Hanbal" >}}
+I hope that he is sound in his traditions.
+{{< /q >}}

+{{< q a="Yazid b.
+Zuray" >}}
-"I hope that he is sound in his traditions."
-Yazid b.
-Zuray' 858 said= "He was a Kharijite and considered it permissible to put the people of the Qiblah 859 to the sword."
+He was a Kharijite and considered it permissible to put the people of the Qiblah to the sword.
+{{< /q >}}

+{{< q a="An-Nasa'i" >}}
+He is weak.
+{{< /q >}}

+{{< q a="Abu 'Ubayd al-Ajurri" >}}
-An-Nasa'i said= "He is weak."
-Abu 'Ubayd al-Ajurri 860 said= "I asked Abu Dawud about him, and he replied that he was a transmitter of 'good' traditions and that he had heard only good things (about him).

-Another time, I heard him mention him and say that he was weak."
+"I asked Abu Dawud about him, and he replied that he was a transmitter of 'good' traditions and that he had heard only good things (about him).
+Another time, I heard him mention him and say that he was weak.
+{{< /q >}}

 In the days of Ibrahim b.
 'Abdallah b.
-Hasan, 861 he gave an unfortunate legal opinion that led to bloodshed.
+Hasan, he gave an unfortunate legal opinion that led to bloodshed.

 At-Tirmidhi, Ibn Majah, and al-Hakim published the following tradition of Abu Sa'id al-Khudri through Zayd al'Ammi,862 on the authority of Abus-Siddiq an-Naji, 8 63 on the authority of Abu Sa'id al-Khudri, who said= "We feared that something might happen after our Prophet (had died).
 Therefore we asked him, and he said= 'In my nation, there will come forth the Mahdi.
 He will live five, or seven, or nine'-increasing the number, as if in doubt."
 He said= "We asked what (the numbers meant).
-He replied= 'Years.'
+He replied 'Years.'

 Then he continued= 'Someone will come to the Mahdi and say to him= "O Mahdi, give me something." ' He said= 'And (the Madhi) will pour into his garment as much as he can carry.' "